Styven Vásquez

-Luis Styven Vásquez Velásquez (born 29 October 2002) is a Salvadoran footballer who plays as a forward for Águila and the El Salvador national team.
+Luis Styven Vásquez Velásquez (born 29 October 2002) is a Salvadoran footballer who plays as a forward for Firpo and the El Salvador national team.

 Club career

 Vásquez is a youth academy graduate of Águila.
 On 14 August 2021, he scored his first two goals of senior club career in a 4–1 league win against Atlético Marte.

 International career

 Vásquez is a former Salvadoran youth national team player.
-He was part of El Salvador squad which reached quarter-finals of 2019 CONCACAF U-17 Championship.
+He was part of the El Salvador squad which reached the quarter-finals of the 2019 CONCACAF U-17 Championship.

-On 13 August 2021, Vásquez received maiden call-up to senior team.
-He made his senior debut on 21 August by coming on as a 62nd minute substitute for Erick Rivera in a goalless friendly match against Costa Rica.
+On 13 August 2021, Vásquez received his maiden call-up to senior team.
+He made his senior debut on 21 August by coming on as a 62nd-minute substitute for Erick Rivera in a goalless friendly match against Costa Rica.